otaviolsantana/solvate/manual/Stage2/README.md

         mdrun simbox.gro -npt -prs 1.0 -tmp 298.15 -tot 1.0

-   In the balancing steps, the trajectory is saved every 100 steps (in a .trr file), in order to save disk space.
-   After achieving balance (which is evaluated based on the analysis of the properties obtained with the DATAS module
-   - see next topic), production can proceed.
+   In the equilibration steps, the trajectory is saved every 100 steps (in a `.trr` file), in order to save disk space.
+After achieving equilibration (which is evaluated based on the analysis of the properties obtained with the DATAS module; see next topic), production can proceed.
 In this step, the trajectory is saved at each step of the simulation (in an .xtc file).
 Production is run with the following command:

         mdrun simbox.gro -prd -prs 1.0 -tmp 298.15 -tot 5.0